 Killen, M., Lee–Kim, J., McGlothlin, H., & Stangor, C. (2002).
 How children and adolescents evaluate gender and racial exclusion.
 Monographs for the Society for Research in Child Development.
 Serial No. 271, Vol. 67, No. 4.
 Oxford, England: Blackwell Publishers.

-Edited Books (last 3 years only; see CV for complete list)
+Edited Books (selected; see CV for complete list)

 Killen, M., & Coplan, R. J. (Eds.).
 (2011).
 Social development in childhood and adolescence: A contemporary reader.
 NY: Wiley/Blackwell Publishers.